vectos/vectos-site-astro/src/content/blog/machine_learning.md

 description: "Did you ever question what it can do for you?
 This is a brief introduction to Machine Learning."
 ---

 What is Machine Learning (ML)?
-It is training the computer to make it predict a value or recognize objects, speech, letters, music notes, etc. This is supervised learning because the output label is defined.
+It is training the computer to make it predict a value or recognize objects, speech, letters, musical notes, etc. This is supervised learning because the output label is defined.

 Alternatively, you can also find a set of clusters for example.
 This could be useful for finding market segments.
 This is called unsupervised learning because the output label is not defined.